cs1302uga/cs1302-hw7.5/README.md

       [API Documentation](https://docs.oracle.com/javase/8/javafx/api/toc.htm) and
       for each class to see what constructors are available.

+   1. Try to make the text content of visible nodes match the screenshot.

    1. For the `ImageView` object, we would like for you to create a separate [`Image`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/image/Image.html) object and use the